 - You may be able to feed with your baby lying on your lap, rather than having to support baby's weight in your arms.

+Under Australian federal law, a mother is allowed to breastfeed in public anywhere at any time.
 Feeding your baby in public can seem daunting for a new mum while still learning the art of breastfeeding.
-You might like to check your local shopping areas for locations of baby feed and change rooms.
-Some rooms are better fitted out than others, so find out where the best ones are.
-Follow general tips for breastfeeding in public.
-A loose fitting top can help make breastfeeding as discreet as possible, and a carefully placed pram can provide a place to rest your feet as well as a little more privacy.
-It might be difficult to juggle baby and breast when you're used to pillows and cushions, but you will get the hang of it.
+If you would prefer to feed in a more private area, you might like to check your local shopping areas for locations of baby feed and change rooms.
+Some mothers find a carefully placed pram helpful to provide a place to rest her feet as well as a little more privacy.

 Myths about breastfeeding with large breasts